 Karimabad Bazar:

-Karimabad, also known as Baltit or Hunza, is a city located in the Gilgit-Baltistan region of the Pakistan-administered part of the Kashmir region in the northwestern Indian subcontinent.
+Karimabad, also known as Baltit or Hunza is located in the Gilgit-Baltistan region of the Pakistan-administered part of the Kashmir region in the northwestern Indian subcontinent.
 It was previously a small principality under a hereditary ruler known as Hunzamir, which joined Pakistan in 1947.
 Located on the west bank of the Hunza River, the city is a stopover for travellers descending from the Hindu Kush mountains to the valley from Kashmir.
 Surrounded by snow-capped peaks such as Rakaposhi, vast glaciers, and deep valleys such as Utror, Karimabad is accessible by mountain road from Gilgit.
-However, it is also home to some rare species of flora and fauna and other animals like snow leopards, goats.
+However, it is also home to some rare species of flora and fauna and other animals like snow leopards, and goats.

 Eagle nest: